Upstream Battery Value Chain. How Much Lithium do we need for Li-ion Battery.

 If not more, graphite is almost near to lithium in terms of price contribution to the battery, however unlike lithium it is potentially overlooked and have not witnessed a similar kind of price inflation, potentially because prices are generally driven by vis-à-vis largest consuming sector i.e. steel, a globally stressed market.

-Looking at the graphite value chain, battery OEMs use both “Natural Spherical Graphite” and Synthetic Graphite for cell .
+Looking at the graphite value chain, battery OEMs use both “Natural Spherical Graphite” and Synthetic Graphite for cell manufacturing.
 Moreover, natural spherical graphite exhibits low cost profile and much lower environmental impact (low carbon footprint for manufacturing).
 Graphite reserves are dominated primarily by three countries (Turkey 36%, Brazil 29% and China 22%), however the current production is dominated by China.
 An estimated 2015 production in china accounts for ~ 85% of the world’s total.

 COBALT – Blue Metal Skyrocketing Demand

 Surprisingly, some materials are not extracted and refined at the same place and so is the case of cobalt, which is one of the most expensive material in Li-Ion battery.
-Cathode is fundamentally important to both the and cost competitiveness of Li-ion cell.
+Cathode is fundamentally important to both the performance and cost competitiveness of Li-ion cell.

 In 2015 DRC (Democratic Republic of Congo) produced most of the mined cobalt, but China was the largest producer of usable refined metal.
 With unprecedented demand of xEVs and several “Energy Storage” applications becoming economically viable, there is multi-fold increase in Lib demand, in turn rare earth metals like COBALT